actions/importer-labs/bitbucket/3-forecast.md

 2. Run the following command from the root directory:

     ```bash
-    gh actions-importer forecast bitbucket --workspace actions-importer --start-date 2023-08-03 --output-dir tmp/audit --source-file-path bitbucket/**/source_files/*.json
+    gh actions-importer forecast bitbucket --workspace actions-importer --start-date 2023-08-03 --output-dir tmp/forecast --source-file-path bitbucket/**/source_files/*.json
     ```
-    > Note: This uses `--source-file-path` to specify the source of the usage date, which would typically be left out of the command during normal usage.
-This option is explained in more depth in a later section.
+    > Note: The --source-file-path flag is used in this command to indicate the location of the usage data source.
+In regular usage, this flag may not be necessary.
+For more information on this option, please refer to a later section.

 3. The command will list all the files written to disk when the command succeeds.
     ```console
     [2023-09-07 18:26:22] Logs: 'tmp/audit/log/valet-20230907-182622.log'
     [2023-09-07 18:26:22] Forecasting 'https://bitbucket.org/actions-importer'
     [2023-09-07 18:26:22] Output file(s):
-    [2023-09-07 18:26:22]   tmp/audit/forecast_report.md
+    [2023-09-07 18:26:22]   tmp/forecast/forecast_report.md
     ```
 ## Review the forecast report